abyssparanoia/nextjs-firebase-boilerplate/README.md

 ### what is this?

-`This is the type-safe frontend SSR boilerplate using nextjs, typescript and firebase.`
+`This is the type-safe frontend SSR boilerplate using nextjs, preact, typescript and firebase.`

 ### feature

 - support refreshing token on server when token is expired.
 - serving on serverless platform because we use firestore as a session store.
+- using preact for minimizing a bundle size

 ### setup